Kush3-14/MovieBackend/README.md

 Rs.
 280 & Rs.
 240 respectively.
 All bookings would be charged a service tax of 14% along with Swachh Bharat Cess and Krishi Kalyan Cess at a rate of 0.5% each.

-It calculates the prices of the seats user chooses and shows the total cost with added taxes.
+It calculates the prices of the seats the user chooses and shows the total cost with added taxes.